kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 # B417.13   Land hazard areas analysis

-\(a\) *General.* A flight hazard area analysis must establish land hazard areas in the vicinity of the launch site and land hazard areas in the vicinity of each land impact location to ensure that the probability of a member of the public being struck by debris satisfies the probability threshold of 1 × 10−6 required by §417.107(b) and to determine exclusion areas that may require entry control and surveillance prior to initiation of flight.
+\(a\) *General.* A flight hazard area analysis must establish land hazard areas in the vicinity of the launch site and land hazard areas in the vicinity of each land impact location to ensure that the probability of a member of the public being struck by debris satisfies the probability threshold of 1 × 10−6 required by [[Volume 4/C Licensing/0417 Launch safety.md#§417.107   Flight safety.|§417.107]](b) and to determine exclusion areas that may require entry control and surveillance prior to initiation of flight.
 The analysis must establish a land impact hazard area that accounts for the effects of impacting debris resulting from normal and malfunctioning launch vehicle flight, except for toxic effects, and accounts for potential impact locations of all debris fragments.
 The land hazard area must encompass all individual casualty contours and the near-launch-point blast hazard area calculated as required by paragraph (c) of this section.
 A launch operator may initiate flight only if no member of the public is present within the land hazard area.

 \(b\) *Land hazard areas analysis input.* A land hazard analysis must account for the following inputs to determine the land hazard area: